 Dark Wood Farm has been owned and operated by Annie Woods since 2014.
 The farm is located in Northern Kentucky, within a short drive of Cincinnati, OH.

-We grow more than 60 types of vegetables and herbs on less than 3 acres of land, split between two fields.
+We grow more than 60 types of vegetables and herbs on a compact 1-acre footprint.
 All produce is grown without chemical fertilizers, pesticides, and herbicides, according to natural and organic growing principles.

 What our CSA members receive:

-- A weekly share of freshly-harvested, hand-picked produce
+- Weekly and bi-weekly shares of freshly-harvested, hand-picked produce

-- A weekly e-newsletter with recipe ideas and news from the farm
+- An e-newsletter accompanying each share with recipe ideas and news from the farm

-- The option to purchase add-ons like eggs and coffee from other local farms and producers
+- The option to purchase add-ons like mushrooms and eggs from other local farms and producers